3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 The metadata associated with each detected object will be exported to Unity in a data-structure containing the x translation, y translation, z translation, x rotation, y rotation, z rotation, scale, and the object type according to the pre-existing 3D models.
 The translation values will be provided according to the estimated center of the observed scene.
 This information will then be used to create and transform the object in a Unity scene.

 ## Unity Design
+The Unity UI module is responsible for creating the User Interface of the pluin through a custom window, as well as handling object spawning logic.
 When the user starts up Unity, they will be directed to the base Unity Editor screen which is shown right under.
 From there, they will have the option to go into the Window tab and select our custom screen.